docker search --filter is-official=true MySQL

 Syntax : # docker run -d --name [container_name] -v host_folder:container_mysql_database_storefolder -e MYSQL_ROOT_PASSWORD=password image_name:tag

--e MYSQL_ROOT_PASSWORD : variable is having the mysql server root password , so it should be complex password.
+-e MYSQL_ROOT_PASSWORD : variable is having the MySQL server root password, so it should be a complex password.

 Verify that the /var/mysqldb directory contains mysql data of container.